mantidproject/mantid/docs/source/interfaces/indirect/Crystal Field Python Interface.rst

 Creating the `CrystalFieldMultiSite` object directly allows for more flexibility.
 First of all, instead of setting values for `abundances` it is possible to set the tie directly.
 Furthermore, if no ties for `IntensityScaling` are required this can be achieved by not defining any `abundances` in the constructor.
-Without a tie the `IntensityScaling` parameters for each ion can be set individually.
-Please note that setting values for `IntensityScaling` in the `CrystalFieldMultiSite` constructor will fix the respective parameter to the specified value and not just initialize it as for the `CrystalField` object..
+Without a tie the `IntensityScaling` parameters for each ion can be set individually to an initial value and might vary during the fitting process.

 Multiple ions fitted to multiple spectra
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~